drmikecrowe/mbfcext/docs/index.md

-# Beta Test Users
+# Beta Test Users for version 1.0.13

 [Click Here](/mbfcext/beta)

-# Official Media Bias/Fact Check Extension
+## Official Media Bias/Fact Check Extension

 Be informed as you read your Facebook feed.
 We are the most comprehensive media bias resource on the internet.
 There are currently 1100+ media sources listed in our database and growing every day.
 Don’t be fooled by Fake News sources.